 Ninh Bình is a popular backpacker spot, known for its spectacular natural beauty that has earned it the nickname “Ha Long Bay on Land”.
 It is a region full of mountains, rivers, rice paddies and caves (and, unfortunately, quite a lot of tourists).
 The Nam Ma River Route offers a similar landscape to Ninh Bình, yet undisturbed by crowds.
 Get on the Ho Chi Minh Highway south of Hanoi until the QL217, following this until the town of Vĩnh Minh.
 From there, follow the road called Đê tả sông Mã that runs parallel to the river until it meets back with the QL1A.
 Sầm Sơn Beach is a great final destination to reward yourself after the long hours on the road.

 Riders have several routes to choose from when they travel between Ho Chi Minh City and Da Nang.
 Two of the more popular routes are either along the coast — with stops in places like Qui Nhơn and Nha Trang — or inland, along the border with Laos.
-Both are fine choices, but there’s another option that will show you another side of Vietnam that many foreigners don’t see.
-If you’re heading north and not taking the coastal route, you’ll likely pass through Pleiku on your way to Kom Tom.
+Both are fine choices, but there’s another option that will show you a different side of Vietnam that many foreigners don’t see.
+If you’re heading north and not taking the coastal route, you’ll likely pass through Pleiku on your way to Kon Tum.
 Instead of following the AH17 by way of the QL14E, veer onto the QL24 instead.
-And when you get to Quảng Ngãi, be sure you try their signature dish: Mì Quảng.
+And when you get to Quảng Ngãi, try their signature dish: Mì Quảng.